 The occurrence of improper revenue recognition (61 percent) was higher than the rate of occurrence (50 percent) reported in COSO's 1999 study.
 Close examination of revenue accounting and related fraud techniques is needed to better understand how revenue recognition is used to distort financial statement information.
 More detailed analysis of revenue fraud risk may be needed within industries to strengthen understanding of how revenue is fraudulently misstated.
-To the extent that improper revenue recognition and training on revenue recognition concepts and SEC reporting obligations are needed.
+To the extent that improper revenue recognition involves non-financial executives, better education and training on revenue recognition concepts and SEC reporting obligations are needed.